Chapter 1:

 Hmm…

-After giving some thought, I decide to go with the truth.
-If he tries to sell me out, later, then I’ll shoot him with Eldritch Mote.
+After giving it some thought, I decide to go with the truth.
+If he tries to sell me out later, I’ll just shoot him with Eldritch Mote.

-“If you mean I’m from another world, yes, I am.
-Popped into this world just five minutes ago.”
+“If you’re asking whether I’m from another world, yes, I am.
+Popped in just five minutes ago.”

 As he speaks, something appears before my eyes.